drshahizan/research-design/exercise/exercise1.md

     * Break down your overarching research question into smaller, achievable objectives.
     * Each objective should be clear, measurable, and contribute directly to answering your main question.
     * Consider aspects like data collection, methodology development, evaluation criteria, or specific outcomes to be achieved.
-    * Ensure all objectives are achievable within your research timeframe.
+    * Ensure all objectives are SMART (Specific, Measurable, Achievable, Relevant, and Time-bound).
+They should be achievable within your research timeframe and collectively lead to a successful completion of your research question.

 **5. Literature Review and Significance of Contribution:**